-The results for the 2021/22 inventory and previous years (there was no footprint from 2019/20) are shown by main and sub category for ISO 14064-1 categories and the alternative categorisation schemes in Figure 2 to Figure 5 and in Table 3.
+The results for the 2022/23 inventory and previous years are shown by main and sub category for ISO 14064-1 categories and the alternative categorisation schemes in Figure 2 to Figure 5 and in Table 3.

-Emissions for the 2021/22 period were $36,631 \text{ tCO}2\text{e}$ .
-This represents a reduction of 2,293 tCO2e (6%) on the previous year.
-Emissions had been rising year on year prior to this.
+Emissions for the 2022/23 period were $46,495 \text{ tCO}2\text{e}$ .
+This represents a reduction of $1,959 \text{ tCO}2\text{e}$ (4%) on the previous year.
 Headline observations from the alternative categories are as follows:

-- Non-Domestic Buildings (18% of footprint): Overall, emissions from non-domestic buildings dropped in 21/22 mainly driven by the spend on St. Sidwells point (which is converted to construction emissions) coming to an end.
-This is the first time construction emissions have been reported alongside operational emissions within the building categories (this categorisation has been retrospectively applied to previous footprint years).
-Operational emissions from the corporate estate increased, likely due to a bounceback from Covid, whilst leisure centres were still at a lower level, perhaps still due to the impacts of Covid, and the closure of Pyramids. - Social Housing (60% of footprint): Emissions in this category stayed broadly similar to previous years, as the underlying housing stock has remained similar.
-The slight increase was mainly driven by an increased spend on maintenance of the dwelling stock. - Transport (3% of footprint): Emissions increased by around 10% in this category, however it remains a comparatively small part of the overall footprint.
-The main source of emissions are from refuse collection vehicles. - Procurement (20% of footprint): Emissions from this category decreased by 15%, driven by a reduction in spend. - Offsets (offsets 1% of footprint): The amount of carbon offset by PV panels fell over the year as whilst generation remained similar, as the wider national electricity grid decarbonises, PV has the potential to offset less fossil based generation.
+- Non-Domestic Buildings (41% of footprint): This section now newly includes (for this year, and backdated to previous years) 'leased out' non-domestic buildings which represent 24% of the footprint.
+Overall, emissions from non-domestic buildings increased in 22/23 by 891 tCO2e.
+This masks a whole range of factors some of which increased emissions, and others that decreased them.
+The electricity emission factor decrease compared to 21/22 which contributed to a general reduction.
+This was more than offset by increased emissions from leisure centres (Riverside increasing activity compared to 21/22, St Sidwells Point coming online, both of these more than offsetting Pyramids being retired).
+In addition, there was an increase in 1,278 tCO2e from 'construction and maintenance' as identified from spend records. - Social Housing (39% of footprint): Emissions in this category significantly reduced.
+This was mainly due to a reduction of 3,330 tCO2e from 'construction and maintenance' as identified from spend records.
+Operational emissions remained similar to previous years, as the underlying housing stock has remained similar, with the decrease due to the lower electricity emission factor. - Transport (3% of footprint): Emissions increased by around 16% in this category, however it remains a comparatively small part of the overall footprint.
+The main source of emissions were from refuse collection vehicles (though there was a 13% reduction in emissions from these, which was influenced by the new electric refuse vehicles in the fleet). - Procurement (17% of footprint): Emissions from this category increased by 12%, driven by an increase in spend. - Offsets (offsets 1% of footprint): The amount of carbon offset by PV panels fell by 8% over the year as whilst generation remained similar, as the wider national electricity grid decarbonises, PV has the potential to offset less fossil-based generation.